-The Company has significant concentration of credit risk with the Government of the Sultanate of Oman represented by the Ministry of Energy and Minerals ("MEM") and Oman Power and Water Procurement Company SAOC ("OPWP").
-Under the terms of the PPA and NGSA as disclosed in note 2, the Company's sales and fuel incremental costs are billed wholly to OPWP (indirectly wholly owned by the Government) and MEM (as disclosed in note 4) respectively.
-Therefore, the Company's credit risk on receivables from OPWP and MEM is limited.
+The Company has a significant concentration of credit risk with the Government of the Sultanate of Oman represented by the Integrated Gas Company SAOC ("IGC") and Oman Power and Water Procurement Company SAOC ("OPWP").
+Under the terms of the PPA and NGSA, as disclosed in note 2, the Company's sales and fuel incremental costs are billed wholly to OPWP (indirectly wholly owned by the Government) and IGC (as disclosed in note 4.23) respectively.
+Therefore, the Company's credit risk on receivables from OPWP and IGC is limited.

-In order to minimise credit risk, the management develop and maintain the Company's credit risk gradings to categorise exposures according to their degree of risk of default.
+In order to minimize credit risk, the management develops and maintains the Company's credit risk gradings to categorise exposures according to their degree of risk of default.
 The credit rating information is supplied by independent rating agencies where available and, if not available, the Company uses other publicly available financial information.